tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

     The notebook document can be reopened and it will be still running.
     To "close the notebook document" and "shut-down the kernel" use the menu *File -> Close and Halt*.
-A this point the notebook and its computational kernel are shutted down.
+A this point the notebook and its computational kernel are shut down.
 The
     :ref:`notebook_app` is still running and can open new notebooks.

 .. warning::